owtysm/CuoreUI/README.md

 # ![image](https://github.com/user-attachments/assets/15f11b1b-bc5e-429f-9a80-635304f0cbf0) CuoreUI.Winforms

-This is a C# .NET Winforms Library with **modern** controls, components and forms.
+This is a C# .NET Winforms library with **modern** controls, components and forms.

 ## 🗿 Why use Cuore
 ![image](https://i.imgur.com/VrbId38.png)

 **UI Design**

-CuoreUI draws inspiration from the latest web designs.
-Tries to support control animations, blur effects on controls, and rounded forms for a sleek, modern look.
+CuoreUI draws inspiration from web UI designs.
+Tries to support control animations, blur effects on controls, and rounded forms for a "modern" look.

 ![image](https://i.imgur.com/7yeFZER.png)

 **Lightweight**
 *(Data from Early July 2025)*

-While smaller in size than other competitors, it still packs similar features due to not being obfuscated.
+While smaller in size than other competitors, it still packs similar features due to not being obfuscated and not having a license manager.

 ![image](https://i.imgur.com/9VbO6gK.png)